 Portable generators shall be listed and labeled in accordance with UL 2201.
-They shall be operated only outdoors and a minimum of five feet from any building openings such as windows, doors, or air intakes.
-Portable generators require a fire extinguisher with a minimum rating of 4-A:60-B:C within 50 feet.
+They shall be operated only outdoors and a minimum of 5 ft from any building openings such as windows, doors, or air intakes.
+Portable generators require a fire extinguisher with a minimum rating of 4-A:60-B:C within 50 ft.